RichardPinecone/BigFish-U1-Python-SDK/README.md

 - 40 x GPIO

 # 3. Setup Environment based on U1 EVB
-## 3.1 Flash binary files
+## 3.1 Flash Binary Files
 - There are totally 3 binary files: cp.bin, ap.bin and sp.bin. <br>
 - The special PC tool can be used to program them <br>
 [PC tool to Program U1](https://github.com/RichardPinecone/BigFish-U1-Python/tree/master/pctool) <br>
 ## 3.2 Python Console
 For U1 EVB, UART0/1 has been connected to one UART<->USB chip, and there will be two COM ports in PC<br>
 - UART1 is used to binary flash, and shall be 921600, 8, 1, N
-- The UART0 of U1 is used as Python Console port, and shall be 9600, 8, 1, N<br>
+- UART0 of U1 is used as Python Console port, and shall be 9600, 8, 1, N<br>

 # 4. Python Boot Sequence
 - After powerup, the internal boot.py and main.py are executed automatically